-- ✓ Training, which must be authorized in advance - Commensurate with DSW classification - All levels: basic, intermediate, advanced, refresher - o Exercises, drills - Classroom instruction - Vehicle operational training - Behind-the-wheel emergency response vehicle instruction - Equipment training - Planned events which present a unique opportunity to learn a specific skill that otherwise cannot be exercised.
-Example: - Operation of radio devices and satellite equipment to test communication capabilities across disciplines and among agencies. - Out-of-state training when conducted in a manner geographically and functionally specific to cross-border emergency response - Requires Cal OES Executive Office preauthorization - Physical fitness testing when conducted as part of a preapproved training activity AND not when conducted solely as part of a license or certification requirement.
+- ✓ Training, which must be authorized in writing in advance - Commensurate with DSW classification - o All levels: basic, intermediate, advanced, refresher - Exercises, drills - Classroom instruction - Vehicle operational training - Behind-the-wheel emergency response vehicle instruction - Equipment training - Planned events that present a unique opportunity to learn a specific skill that otherwise cannot be exercised.
+Example: - Operation of radio devices and satellite equipment to test communication capabilities across disciplines and among agencies. - Out-of-state training when conducted in a manner geographi and functionally specific to cross-border emergency response - Requires Cal OES Executive Office pre-authorization - Physical fitness testing when conducted as part of a preapproved training activity AND not when conducted solely as part of a license or certification requirement.